Sound Politics in São Paulo (Oxford University Press, 2019)

 This article examines crime prevention as it relates to recent developments in audio monitoring for gun crime control.
 More specifically, I discuss the adoption of ShotSpotter, a device that detects and locates impulsive sounds.
 ShotSpotter can alert the police promptly whenever gunshots are fired, providing the location, number, and exact time of the rounds fired, the number of shooters, and even the shooters’ direction of motion.
 To convert sound monitoring into crime control, the technology needs to perform a series of delicate translations (a term I borrow from actor-network theory) between a range of actors.
-The actors include concealed sensors distributed across the urban space, software for filtering and analyzing gunshots, and experts working 24/7 to analyze and classify the data.
-In the early 2010s, ShotSpotter was installed in two urban areas in Brazil with a high incidence of gun violence, in Canoas (in southern Brazil) and Rio de Janeiro.
+The actors include concealed sensors distributed across urban space, software for filtering and analyzing sounds, and experts working 24/7 to analyze and classify data.
+In the early 2010s, ShotSpotter was installed in two urban areas in Brazil with high rates of gun violence: Canoas (in southern Brazil) and Rio de Janeiro.
 Public officials and private companies involved with the project stated that the technology would revolutionise crime control in the country.
-One reason for such high hopes was that the technology can alert the police promptly whenever gunshots are fired, providing their location, number and exact time of rounds fired, the number of shooters, and even the shooters’ motion direction.
-For the most part, however, this techno-utopia did not succeed in navigating Brazil’s turbulent administrative flows.
+However, I argue that several local translation gaps ended up affecting ShotSpotter’s efficacy.